What is Tooth Abfraction?

-Tooth abfraction is due to the stresses placed on teeth, and can occur if someone’s bite isn’t absolutely perfect.
-When this occurs it is quite common for one tooth to be bitten down on slightly before the rest, increasing the stresses on that particular tooth and causing it to flex slightly.
-This continual flexing eventually causes little cracks in the enamel, and can leads to the enamel beginning to separate from the dentin layer underneath.
+Tooth abfraction is due to the stresses placed on teeth and can occur if someone’s bite isn’t perfect.
+When this happens, it is quite common for one tooth to be bitten down slightly before the rest, increasing the stresses on that particular tooth and causing it to flex slightly.
+This continual flexing eventually causes little cracks in the enamel and can lead to the enamel beginning to separate from the dentin layer underneath.
 This begins to form the notching commonly associated with tooth abfraction.

 The lesions don’t really create any significant symptoms, as they tend not to hurt, but they may make the tooth more susceptible to decay, and they can also weaken teeth so they may be more at risk of breaking off at the gum line.
 One of the earliest symptoms that this is occurring is noticing increased sensitivity due to the dentin becoming exposed.

-If you do have any signs of tooth abfraction then your dentist will keep an eye on them during regular dental checkups.
+If you do have any signs of tooth abfraction, then your dentist will keep an eye on them during regular dental checkups.
 A lot of these types of lesions don’t require any immediate treatment, but some may need filling.
-They can be filled with composite resin material that is commonly used for fillings, or with another type of filling material called glass ionomer which is a mixture of glass and acrylic.
+They can be filled with a composite resin material that is commonly used for fillings, or with another filling material called glass ionomer, which is a mixture of glass and acrylic.
 Having them filled can help to strengthen the tooth, but also provides a more cosmetically pleasing result as some people are quite concerned about the way these lesions can look.

 Preventing Tooth Abfraction

-Abfractions on the teeth are not a serious problem that requires immediate treatment, but are something it is best to keep an eye on, and obviously to try to prevent from happening or becoming worse.
+Abfractions on the teeth are not a severe problem that requires immediate treatment but are something it is best to keep an eye on, and obviously to try to prevent from happening or becoming worse.